Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

 Finally, on that same jumper set, solder together the "4" and "3" pads.
 ![243 wire jumpers soldered](/assets/images/pt100_jumper3.jpg)

-## Attach real time clock breakout board
+## Attach Real Time Clock Breakout Board

 Solder the header pins that came with the PCF8523 Real Time Clock breakout board.
 I generally do this by placing the header pins on a breadboard, then placing the breakout board on top of that to solder the pins on.
 ![Real Time Clock attached](/assets/images/RTC_breadboard.jpg)